When it Doesn’t Make Sense to Oversee Building Your Custom Home

 build your custom home

-There are some Barden custom homeowners who have an enhanced sense of ownership over their home.
+Some Barden custom homeowners have an enhanced sense of ownership over their homes.

 Why?